eldermoraes/helidon-metrics/app-mp/README.md

-# Helidon Example: quickstart-mp
+# Helidon Example: helidon-mp

-This example implements a simple Hello World REST service using MicroProfile
+This example implements a simple REST service calling "The Developers Conference" API using MicroProfile

 ## Prerequisites